IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > Other border styles exist, not limited to: `:unicode`, `:unicode_round`.

-By default, is the terminal is detected to support unicode, then `border=unicode_round` is used.
+By default, if the terminal is detected to support Unicode, then `border=unicode_round` is used.

 A special parameter is defined: `str_lst_sep` (`String`), default is `\n`.
 It defines how list of strings are displayed.